Mixed-state long-range order and criticality from measurement and feedback: Introduction

 \section{Introduction}

 Interacting quantum matter may exhibit long-range entanglement that is intimately connected to fascinating phenomena such as fractionalized quasiparticles and criticality.
 Typically the scope for exploring long-range entanglement has been limited to pure states, especially the ground states of many-body Hamiltonians.
 However, realistic physical systems require a mixed-state description due to constant exposure to an environment, thus motivating the consideration of long-range entanglement in many-body mixed states.
-In equilibrium, mixed states naturally arise as finite temperature Gibbs states; however, long-range entanglement is typically fragile to thermal fluctuations \cite{bravyi2009no_go,hastings2011,yoshida2011,Lu_topo_nega_2020,lu2022_lre}.
+In equilibrium, mixed states naturally arise as finite-temperature Gibbs states; however, long-range entanglement is typically fragile to thermal fluctuations \cite{bravyi2009no_go,hastings2011,yoshida2011,Lu_topo_nega_2020,lu2022_lre}.
 In contrast, out-of-equilibrium mixed states offer richer possibilities for stabilizing long-range entanglement.
 For example, there has been substantial recent progress in characterizing universal properties of various non-trivial states of matter, e.g. symmetry-protected topological (SPT) phases, quantum critical states, and topological order, subject to noise channels \cite{spt_Schuch_2022,lee2022_spt,Bi_2022_spt,wang_2022_spt,behrends2022surface,fan2023mixed,bao2023mixed,Lee_2023_criticality_decoherence,zou_2023_channel_criticality}.
 Signatures of the non-trivial nature of these mixed-states generally require probing non-linear observables in the mixed-state density matrix, e.g. measures of quantum entanglement.

 In this work, we introduce a novel route for realizing long-range entangled mixed states.
 We provide a general framework for constructing quantum channels which allow for the efficient realization of a large class of mixed-state long-range entanglement, including GHZ, topological order, and quantum criticality.
+Specifically, our protocols generate pure states with certain probabilities, hence defining a mixed-state ensemble.
+Importantly, the long-range order/criticality can be efficiently probed through observables that are linear in the mixed-state density matrix.